auremoser/mozsci/log/worklog.md

 * meeting with Claudia on monday
 * worked on scheduling for teaching and talks
 * worked on some travel logistics for confs and fellowship
+* checked out abby's new awesome issue for
+* wrote to Rose Eveleth about Open Science Community Call

 * make schedule for participants in germany
 * stage blog posts for fellows